Sources & Methodology

 Data Coverage

 Note: Data availability varies by country and indicator.
 Some territories may have limited data for certain years or metrics.
+Economic data coverage is typically more limited for smaller territories.

 Methodology